hlc1209/ecem202a_project/docs/report.md

 </p>

 ## 4.1 Real world evaluation
-After the system is migrate from breadboard to PCB, 2 demonstrations are made for fast mode and slow mode.
+After the system is migrated from breadboard to PCB, 2 demonstrations are made for fast mode and slow mode.
 Refer to the links below.

 Demo Video for Fast Mode:
 Demo Video for Slow Mode: